DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/assertions.md

 ## Not Type of

-Asserts that the *Actual* type is not correspond to a particular type.
+Asserts that the *Actual* does not belong to a particular type.

 Parameter              | Type                                              | Description
 ---------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------
 *Actual*             | Any Type &#124; Selector's Property | A value to verify.
-*Type Name*             | String | An unexpected type of the *Actual* value.
+*Type Name*             | String | A type to which the *Actual* value is not expected to belong.

 ## Greater than